PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 the signal distribution, noise signals are suppressed and only real gamma rays are registered.
 The trigger rate then corresponds directly to the rate of detected gammas.

-The Python* program `data/PulseHeight.py` is used to display the pulse height distribution.
+The Python* program `data/GammaAnalysis.py` described below was used to display the pulse height distribution.

 #### Statistics of Radioactive Decays